-At a special meeting of stockholders held on May 26, 2023 On January 4, 2024, the Company obtained stockholder approval and Yorkville terminated the Securities Purchase Agreement dated as of March 8, 2023, as amended, by the mutual consent of the parties, effective as of January 4, 2024.
-The First Convertible Debenture has been fully converted, and as of January 4, 2024, the obligation of the Company to issue and sell, and Yorkville's obligation to purchase, the second Second Convertible Debenture has been terminated.
-At the time of termination, there were no outstanding borrowings, advance notices or shares of Common Stock to Yorkville.
-On June 2, 2023, be issued under the Company entered into a Letter of Agreement with Yorkville pursuant to which Yorkville and the Company agreed that the date of the Second Closing shall be September 15, 2023 (or such other date that is mutually agreed Securities Purchase Agreement.
-In addition, there were no fees due by the Company and Yorkville).
-On September 13, 2023, or Yorkville in connection with the parties entered into a new Letter of Agreement pursuant to which they agreed that the date termination of the Second Closing will be December 29, 2023 (or such other date as the Company and Yorkville may mutually agree).
-Due to the decline in the stock price since the issuance of the initial Convertible Debenture, additional stockholder approval may be required in order to have a sufficient number of shares available for issuance of shares of common stock upon conversion of the second Convertible Debenture.
-A proposal that would give the Company that needed flexibility is being presented to the stockholders at its annual meeting to be held on December 4, 2023.
-If the proposal is not approved, depending on the then-current stock prices, the Company may not have a sufficient number of shares available to fully convert a \$6.2 million Convertible Debenture, if issued in full.

-Securities Purchase Agreement.
+On January 4, 2024, the Company and Yorkville terminated the Securities Purchase Agreement dated as of March 8, 2023, as amended, by the mutual consent of the parties, effective as of January 4, 2024.
+The First Convertible Debenture has been fully converted, and as of January 4, 2024, the obligation of the Company to issue and sell, and Yorkville's obligation to purchase, the Second Convertible Debenture has been terminated.
+At the time of termination, there were no outstanding borrowings, advance notices or shares of Common Stock to be issued under the Securities Purchase Agreement.
+In addition, there were no fees due by the Company or Yorkville in connection with the termination of the Securities Purchase Agreement.